yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/arrays/index.md

 ## 🌎 Warm Up

-In a Playground, declare a variable for every scholar in the zoom.
+In a repl.it file, declare a variable for every scholar in the zoom.
 The variable names should be something like `scholar1`, `scholar2`, etc. and the values should be strings of their first names.

 ## Collections